What is Powder Coating?

 What items can be Powder Coated?

 Any electrically conductive metal or material that can withstand 400° Fahrenheit without losing its integrity.
 This includes wrought iron, aluminum, and steel.
 Be aware that warping is a concern on very thin pieces.
 Contact Houston Powder Coaters with any of your questions or concerns.
+As “anything metal” is nice way of describing what can be powder coated, it is also important to point out that seals, bushings, or accessory pieces made of plastic or rubber need to be removed prior to the powder coating process.

 How do you prepare parts for Powder Coating?

 Since the surface of the metal must be clean and free of contaminants, Houston Powder Coaters will typically media blast / abrasive blast items to remove oils, dirt, and other coatings.
 Due to environmental and health concerns, HPC does not “sand blast”, but instead uses a variety of steel grit or crushed glass, depending upon the specification.
 For certain circumstances, Houston Powder Coaters will prebake items to remove oils residing within seams and welds.
+Not only does this abrasive blasting technique remove grease, rust, and dirt contaminate, it also creates a solid “anchor-pattern” from which the powder adheres to when curing.
+This is part of the reason why powder coating has such a resilient and tough shell.

 What is the benefit of media blasting / abrasive blasting?